Cray-HPE/docs-csm/introduction/csm_overview.md

 The CSM installation prepares and deploys a distributed system across a group of management nodes organized into a Kubernetes cluster which uses Ceph for utility storage.
 These nodes perform their function as Kubernetes master nodes, Kubernetes worker nodes, or utility storage nodes with the Ceph storage.

 System services on these nodes are provided as containerized micro-services packaged for deployment via Helm charts.
 Kubernetes orchestrates these services and schedules them on Kubernetes worker nodes with horizontal scaling.
-Horizontal scales increases or decreases the number of services instances demand for them varies, such as when booting many compute nodes or application nodes.
+Horizontal scaling increases or decreases the number of services' instances as demand for them varies, such as when booting many compute nodes or application nodes.

 ### Topics:
    1. [System Nodes and Networks](#system_nodes_and_networks)